 If the cooling solution does not meet the 1.5 TR (5.3 kW) cooling capacity requirement but meets all the other prize criteria, does the cooling solution qualify for the Global Cooling Prize?

 The cooling capacity of the participating technologies will be assessed as part of the Indian Seasonal Energy Efficiency Ratio (ISEER) test.
 This requirement is also part of the “Operation” criteria of the prize.
-We believe that a cooling solution that has a design capacity of less than 1.5 TR (5.3 kW) will find it challenging to maintain the desired indoor conditions of 27°C dry bulb temperature (DBT) and 60% relative humidity at all times throughout the test period.
+We believe that a cooling solution that has a design capacity of less than 1.5 TR (5.3 kW) will find it challenging to maintain the indoor conditions below 27°C dry bulb temperature (DBT) and 60% relative humidity (RH) throughout the test period when the outdoor air temperature is above 20°C DBT.
 However, based on the overall performance of the cooling technology against the prize criteria, the Technical Review Committee will take the final decision on allowing such technology to continue in the competition.

 Can the cooling technology use a Class B refrigerant in the outdoor to produce chilled water which then circulates in the indoor unit to produce cooling?